Show All

 DALY (disability-adjusted life-year)

 Years of healthy life lost to premature (early) death and disability (illness).
 DALYs are the sum of years of life lost (YLLs) and years lived with disability (YLDs).
+Simply expressed, one DALY is equal to one healthy year of life lost.
 (DALYs are higher when young people die compared with when old people die, because young people still had many years ahead of them.)

 DALY rate